 You may have heard the buzz about the latest fitness craze - functional training.
 And while it may be currently trending, I’m here to confirm it’s anything but a fad.
-Functional training is all about quality training with a purpose, and regardless of your fitness goals it should be a part of your regular fitness routine.
+Let’s get to the bottom of what functional training is and how you can use it to improve your fitness routine.

 What is Functional Training?

-While traditional strength training focuses on general strength gains, functional training focuses on bringing both intention and efficiency back to your strength training routine.
+While traditional strength training focuses on general strength gains, functional training focuses on bringing both intention and efficiency back to your workout routine.
 Functional training can be thought of through the wide lens of human movement.

 Throughout the day, you might perform a variety of movements such as walking, jumping, running, sprinting, climbing, pushing, pulling, turning, lunging, starting, stopping, pivoting, carrying, and so much more!

-That can mean a wide variety of things whether you’re an elite athlete, a fitness enthusiast, or average joe.
-For most people, that means to make daily activities and movements easier to perform.
+That can mean a wide variety of things, whether you’re an elite athlete, a fitness enthusiast, or average joe.
+For most people, that means making daily activities and movements easier to perform.

 Why Functional Training is Important

 When properly applied, functional training can improve mobility, coordination, stability, and core strength.
 In turn, it helps you move purposefully and confidently to achieve movement throughout your day safely and effectively.

 In addition, because functional training relies on compound exercises, your body works harder to complete each exercise, involving multiple muscle groups to complete the full motion.
 The larger recruitment of muscles makes functional training a more efficient way to train and contributes to a higher calorie burn.

-When it comes to functional fitness, performing the movement correctly is much more important than the amount of weight you lift.
+When it comes to functional fitness, performing the correct movement is much more important than the amount of weight you lift.
 Think about it, if the end goal is to improve everyday movement, but you practice improper form in the gym, it’s more likely to contribute to injury than improve function.

 Start with a few basic exercises.
-If you’re just venturing into the world of free weights and functional fitness, it can be a lot at once.
+If you’re just venturing into the world of free weights, it can be a lot at once.
 Even if you’re not new to the idea, it’s okay to start by just adding a few new exercises to your routine.

 If you’re new to free weight training, I recommend starting with just your body weight and maybe a PVC pipe (in place of a bar) or light dumbbells.